indvd00m/bga-userscripts/README.md

 This script automatically forces reconnection and resubscription to retrieve these missed events.
 It adds a status icon before to the sound toggle button in the game table's upper right corner:

-🟢 Green: Active connection (receiving all events)
+ - Green: Active connection (receiving all events).
-⚪ Gray: Disconnected from server
+ - Gray: Disconnected from server.

 Click the icon to manually force reconnection at any time.

 Works with all games.

 Install: [https://github.com/.../pull-updates.bga.user.js](https://github.com/indvd00m/bga-userscripts/raw/refs/heads/master/pull-updates.bga.user.js)